strainer/fancy/README.md

 Fancy
 =====
-Foresight physics engine for futuroids
+*Foresight physics engine for futuroids*

 ## Description
-This is a physics project with lofty aspirations of achieving practical physical awareness functions for robotics.
+This is a physics project with a far goal of achieving practical physical awareness functions for robotics.
 'Fancy' is thus named as a would-be programmatic sense of *fantasy*.

 Currently a number of test worlds called 'figments' excercise the developing physics engine.
 At present these are abstract and astrological in kind, with point-gravity being excercised as the first basic force.
-For future practical purposes point-gravity will not be used, but the calculation of point-to-point repulsion and similar may be used to approximate gas pressures, flows and other phenomena.
+Point-gravity is not much use for earthly purposes, but the calculation of point-to-point repulsion and similar may be used to approximate gas pressures, flows and other phenomena.

 A basic 'web workbench' allows selection and initialises figments and renders them for display and testing.

-When the 'figment' engine is capable enough, a goal is to model a bot's chassis and limbs within a figment, and train it to move itself within the dynamic virtual conditions which can be hosted by the engine.
+When the 'figment' engine is capable enough, a goal is to model a bot's chassis and limbs within a figment, and train virtual bots to move themselves within the dynamic virtual conditions which can be hosted by the engine.
 It should not be a huge stretch to then integrate a module which constructs and updates a figment with sensor data such as camera or sonar, from a real robot: to instantiate a virtual facsimilie of physical circumstance which a real robot can test actions and anticipate real events within.

-Somewhere down the line we end up with open source software for 'pet' robots that can scoot around spryly, dodge cats and catch dropped teacups etc. Also clear pests from feilds and harvest, investigate potholes, sea bed explorations... progress on this seems well overdue.
+Somewhere down the line we end up with open source software for 'pet' robots that can scoot around spryly, dodge cats and catch dropped teacups etc. Also clear pests from feilds and harvest, investigate potholes, exploration sea beds... progress on this seems well overdue.

-Granted thats all by and by, at the moment here are some curious pretty graphics.
+Granted thats all by-and-by, at the moment here are some curious pretty graphics.

 ## Web workbench
 The demo currently selects between 'figments', displays a few measurements - number of particles, model time step and rendering interlace rate, and arranges keyboard controls for view movements and speed changing.